 Obtain written approval from the regional water board or State Water Board; and,

-Implement the approved program and comply with the required reporting.
+Implement the approved local oversight program and comply with the required local agency reporting.

 To apply for local oversight authority, a local agency shall fill out the attached application form and provide all additional information required and/or requested by the regional water board or State Water Board.
-The requirements in this Attachment are issued pursuant to Water Code section 13225(c).
+The requirements in this attachment are issued pursuant to Water Code section 13225(c).

 LOCAL AGENCY QUALIFICATIONS

 The regional water board will evaluate the local agency’s eligibility for authorization to act in the local oversight capacity.
-The local agency shall demonstrate having the following to be deemed a Local Agency Program Administrator:
+A local agency demonstrated to have the following is eligible to oversee the implementation of this General Order for their local agency’s jurisdiction:

 Governmental authority - the agency shall have the ability to develop and implement a local ordinance or similar permitting authority adequate to provide authorization, monitor performance, and compel compliance for General Order violations.